AdobeDocs/alloy-docs/fundamentals/installing-the-sdk.md

 ## Supporting Internet Explorer

 This SDK makes use of promises, which is a method of communicating the completion of asynchronous tasks.
-The [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) implementation used by Alloy is natively supported by all target browsers except Internet Explorer.
+The [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) implementation used by the SDK is natively supported by all target browsers except Internet Explorer.
 As such, to use the SDK on Internet Explorer, you will need to have `window.Promise` [polyfilled](https://remysharp.com/2010/10/08/what-is-a-polyfill).

 The easiest way to determine if you already have `window.Promise` polyfilled is to open your website in Internet Explorer, open the browser's debugging console, type `window.Promise` into the console, then hit enter.
 If something other than `undefined` appears, you likely have already polyfilled `window.Promise`.
 Another way to determine if `window.Promise` is polyfilled is by loading your website after having completed the above installation instructions.
 If the SDK throws an error mentioning something about a promise, you likely have not polyfilled `window.Promise`.